LesleyLai/digital-garden/content/Concepts/logical fallacies.md

 - [[hasty generalization|hasty generalization]] - reaching an generalization based on insufficient evidence
 - [[./argument from anecdote|argument from anecdote]] - Anecdote arguments are presented as arguments
 - [[./base rate fallacy|base rate fallacy]] - Conflation between prior and posterior probability
+- [[cherry picking|cherry picking]] - pointing to individual cases of data that confirm a position while ignoring the rest
 ### Questionable Causes
 ![[./questionable cause|questionable cause]]